wizardamigos/organization/CONTENT/visionandvalues.markdown

   * Help us to maximize inclusion!
 [Donate](https://gratipay.com/pleaseDropUsAnEmailInstead) to support our Pay-what-you-can programme.

 ## Makers' "Do It Yourself" Spirit
-  * Visible progress is the best motivation for continuous learning.
+  * Visible progress is the best motivator for continuous learning.
+Wizards are encouraged to kickstart their own projects.
-  * We teach wizards quick organized prototyping to empower local entrepreneurial thinking and a hands-on approach.
+  * We teach wizards quick organized prototyping to empower local entrepreneurial thinking and a hands-on approach.    * Prototypes are constantly tested and based on the feedback new improvements are done in each iteration.

 ## Open Culture of Collaboration
-  * During learning sessions new wizards are encouraged to collaborate across projects or even on their own project.
+  * During learning sessions new wizards co-create projects.
   * They are introduced to different state-of-the-art tools & methods for self-directed collaboration.

 ## Open Source & Sharing